-Bumps can appear on the skin in adults or children.
-They are generally not a sign of a serious illness, and usually occur due to keratosis pilaris, acne, foliculitis or a skin allergy.
+Bumps on the skin can develop in both adults or children.
+They are generally not a sign of a serious illness, and usually occur due to mild conditions, such as keratosis pilaris, acne, folliculitis or a skin allergy.

 If you notice that you have bumpy skin, you should see a doctor for assessment.
-The doctor will inspect the bump characteristics, where they appear and will ask about other symptoms to conclude a diagnosis and start treatment as necessary.
+The doctor will inspect the bump characteristics and whether they developed in a specific spot on the body.
+Reporting any other symptoms is helpful for confirming a diagnosis, which will ultimately help to guide treatment.

 The most common causes of bumpy skin are: